Sibada/VICmodel/cran-comments.md

   Copyright (C) 2014 The Land Surface Hydrology Group, Department of Civil and Environmental Engineering, University of Washington.
-  (Note: this is the same organization of the Computational Hydrology Group, therefore we only retain those of Computational Hydrology Group of UW)
+  (*Note*: this is the same organization of the Computational Hydrology Group, for the former renamed as the latter, therefore we only retain those of Computational Hydrology Group of UW)

   Copyright (c) 2010, Zed A. Shaw and Mongrel2 Project Contributors.